Kallindoia

 Kallindoia (Καλλίνδοια) is a former municipality in the Thessaloniki regional unit, Greece.
 Since the 2011 local government reform it is part of the municipality Lagkadas, of which it is a municipal unit.
-The 2011 census recorded 3,592 inhabitants in the municipal unit.
+The 2021 census recorded 2,980 inhabitants in the municipal unit.
 The municipal unit of Kallindoia covers an area of 154.748 km2.
 The seat of the municipality was in Zagliveri.
+It is named after the ancient city of Kalindoia, which is located in the municipal unit.